Nacnano/sds-final-project/README.md

 2. Platform displays shrines within their specified radius
 3. Results show distance and basic information
 4. User selects a shrine to view full details
-5. Can navigate to the shrine using Google Maps
+5. Can view distance and estimated travel time

 ---